brain-score/vision/docs/source/modules/tutorial.rst

     # init the model and the preprocessing:
     preprocessing = functools.partial(load_preprocess_images, image_size=224)

-    # convert the ANN in this case to a brain-model object to test neural benchmarks:
+    # get an activations model from the Pytorch Wrapper
     activations_model = PytorchWrapper(identifier='my-model', model=MyModel(), preprocessing=preprocessing)

     # actually make the model, with the layers you want to see specified: